 A blogger review on the best Great Barrier Reef tour from Cairns.
 Narrow down the limitless options for an epic reef snorkel or dive trip from Cairns— the doorstep of the Great Barrier Reef!
 A complete and honest scuba review by a certified Dive Master

 What’s not to love about Cairns?
-For adventure travelers, Cairns ticks all the boxes for a world class tropical travel destination.
-From the islands to the rainforest, there’s endless opportunity for adventure.
+For adventure travelers, Cairns ticks all the boxes for a world-class tropical travel destination.
+From the islands to the rainforest, there are endless opportunities for adventure.

 However, there’s one highlight that drags more people to Cairns than any other— the world’s largest coral reef ecosystem, the Great Barrier Reef.

 While you can visit the reef from other destinations like Port Douglas or The Whitsundays, in my opinion, Cairns is going to be the best bet.
 In this guide, I’ll make the search for the best Great Barrier Reef tour from Cairns easier for you by giving you an honest review.
 I’ll also help you out by giving you some tips on how to get a good local deal and how to make the most of this epic experience.

 - What is the Best Great Barrier Reef Tour From Cairns?